Starias22/Big-Data-News-Recommender/README.md

 ### Access Spark Master

-You can acess Spark master via [localhost:9090](http://localhost:9090).
+You can access Spark master via [localhost:9090](http://localhost:9090).

 You should see the three Spark workers alive.
 ![Spark Master](resources/spark-master.png)